-Users adoption can be considered as the general acceptance of the product by users and their willingness to use or pay for it.
+User adoption can be considered as the general acceptance of the product by users and their willingness to use or pay for it.

-If the users' adoption is below the estimated minimum, a potential action plan may include immediate product improvement, increasing sales activities, improving marketing strategies or expanding the intended audience (target users).
+If the users' adoption is below the estimated minimum, a potential action plan may include immediate product improvement, increasing sales activities, improving marketing strategies, or expanding the intended audience (target users).

 Users can expect new functionalities, modules, and parts of the project to be developed faster than the organization's capabilities.

-Usability issues can be associated with low levels of accessibility, poor affordance or negative user experience.
+Usability issues can be associated with low levels of accessibility, poor affordance, or negative user experience.

 Every product may face usability problems in a real environment among users.
-Acceptable levels and negative usability-related scenarios need to be defined.
+Acceptable levels and negative usability related scenarios need to be defined.

 Although this is a rather unlikely risk, critical points of usability issues need to be defined in the initial stages of product planning.